 - Determine your “hourly wage.”
 Based on all of your costs, what would you charge per hour to cover your costs and make the profit you’re seeking?
 Add that to your hourly overhead to get your hourly rate.

-- You can optionally add in “markup percentage” which is just a way of dealing with unexpected costs, like if you had to buy or replace some equipment that may only happen once.
+- You can optionally include “markup percentage” which is just a way of dealing with unexpected costs, like if you had to buy or replace some equipment that may only happen once.

 - Determine how many hours it took to create your work.